-The Sub-Recipient/Contractor assures that it possesses legal authority to enter into the Contract; and the authority to file project plans, including all understandings and assurances contained therein, and directing
+The Sub-Recipient/Contractor assures that it possesses legal authority to enter into the Contract; and the authority to file project plans, including all understandings and assurances contained therein, and directing and authorizing the person identified as the official representative of the Sub-Recipient/Contractor to act in connection with the Contract and to provide such additional information as may be required.

-- Debarment, Suspension and Other Responsibility Matters - A. The Sub-Recipient/Contractor assures that it and its principals; 1) are not presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from covered transactions by any Federal, State or local Department or agency; 2) have not, within a three year period, been convicted of or had a civil judgment rendered against them for commission of fraud or criminal offense in connection with obtaining, attempting to obtain, or performing a public transaction or contract under a public transaction; violation of Federal or State antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of re-cords, making false statements or receiving stolen property; 3) are not presently indicted for or otherwise criminally or civilly charged by any government entity (Federal, State or local) with commission of any of the acts outlined herein; 4) have not, within a three year period preceding this Contract, had one or more public transactions terminated for cause or default; 5) are not on the State of Florida's convicted vendor list and, 6) is properly licensed by the State of Florida to perform the services outlined in this contract.
-The Sub-Recipient/Contractor hereby certifies that all items identified in the preceding paragraph are true. - Assignment of Contract
+IV.
+Debarment, Suspension and Other Responsibility Matters

+The Sub-Recipient/Contractor assures that it and its principals; 1) are not presently debarred, suspended, proposed for debarment, declared ineligible or voluntarily excluded from covered transactions by any Federal, State or local Department or agency; 2) have not, within a three year period, been convicted of or had a civil judgment rendered against them for commission of fraud or criminal offense in connection with obtaining, attempting to obtain, or performing a public transaction or contract under a public transaction; violation of Federal or State antitrust statutes or commission of embezzlement, theft, forgery, bribery, falsification or destruction of re-cords, making false statements or receiving stolen property; 3) are not presently indicted for or otherwise criminally or civilly charged by any government entity (Federal, State or local) with commission of any of the acts outlined herein; 4) have not, within a three year period preceding this Contract, had one or more public transactions terminated for cause or default; 5) are not on the State of Florida's convicted vendor list and, 6) is properly licensed by the State of Florida to perform the services outlined in this contract.
+The Sub-Recipient/Contractor hereby certifies that all items identified in the preceding paragraph are true.